 A common fear in filing for bankruptcy is that you will lose everything in exchange for discharging your debt.
 However, the reality is that even with Chapter 7, where assets get liquidated, very few filers end up losing anything.
-In fact, only about 4% of people who file end up losing assets.
 That’s thanks to federal and state homestead and other property exemptions.

 This guide explains how exemptions work, and what can and can’t be protected depending on where you live.